 Employees who have lost their primary residence, lost use of their primary residence or lost access to their primary residence due to a natural disaster are eligible for a maximum of 80 hours of Natural Disaster leave, prorated for part-time employees.

 Employees who have used the 80 hours of Natural Disaster leave may request donated leave, not to exceed the amount needed to cover the absence.

+An employee may voluntarily donate vacation leave, compensatory time, or both, to an eligible employee.

 Critical Incident Leave